SpannerProtocol/spanner/README.md

 # run a temporary local node (no data is stored)
 target/release/substrate --dev --tmp

+# run a node with other spec, which can be `spanner-dev`, `hammer-dev`, etc.
+target/release/substrate --chain=hammer-dev --alice --tmp --rpc-cors=all

 # purge chain data
 cargo run -- --purch-chain --dev